The TN Visa for Canadians and Mexicans

-The TN visa is a powerful tool created as part of the North American Free Trade Agreement (NAFTA) in 1994 to enable Canadian and Mexican citizens to seek employment in the U.S. The TN visa can be a streamlined alternative to the H-1B visa.
+The TN visa is a powerful tool created as part of the North American Free Trade Agreement (NAFTA) in 1994 to enable Canadian and Mexican citizens to seek employment in the U.S. Only a Canadian or Mexican citizen is eligible to apply for a TN visa.
+The TN visa can be a streamlined alternative to the H-1B visa.
+Applicants must qualify under the appropriate NAFTA professional classification, and Computer Systems Analyst is one of the eligible roles within the TN category.

 The TN visa allows Canadian and Mexican citizens with specific professional qualifications to work in the United States for up to three years at a time.
 A wide range of occupations across a number of industries are eligible for the TN visa, including engineers, college professors, computer systems analysts, graphic designers, management consultants, research assistants, and registered nurses.